khofstadter/bcmi.khofstadter.com/README.md

 - juxtaposing complexity with simplicity - who writes about this?
 - find more REF for polyrhythm and brainwaves
 - find REF for remembering and steady stimulus
+- is it a PhD in Music or a PhD in Creative Practices?

 ### external
 - sum up research experience for Medium